MLSTS/ThreadProgramming/README.md

 # ThreadProgramming
-Parallel and Distributed Computing in Python.
+Parallel and Distributed Computing programming in C with OpenMP and Python.